Curriculum Team Leader

-Students tackle complex and demanding physical activities.
-They get involved in a range of activities that develops personal fitness and promotes an active, healthy lifestyle.
+Students should tackle complex and demanding physical activities.
+They should get involved in a range of activities that develops personal fitness and promotes an active, healthy lifestyle.

 - use and develop a variety of tactics and strategies to overcome opponents in team and individual games [for example, volleyball, badminton, basketball, cricket, football, hockey, netball, rounders, rugby and tennis]